Common name: grey-headed flying-fox

 Conservation status: This species is listed as Least Concern in Queensland (Nature Conservation Act 1992) and is Vulnerable nationally (Environment Protection and Biodiversity Conservation Act 1999).
-It is ranked as a critical priority under the department's Back on Track species prioritisation framework.

 Description: The grey-headed flying-fox is the largest Australian bat with a wingspan of up to one metre.
 It has dark-grey body fur, a grey head, and a distinctive reddish-brown collar.
 It is also the only flying-fox with hairy legs right down to its ankles.

 The grey-headed flying-fox occurs along the south-east coast of Australia, from Rockhampton in central Queensland through New South Wales to western Victoria.
 During the last few years, the grey-headed flying-fox has also been recorded from Adelaide.
 However, only a small proportion of this range is used at any one time as the species selectively forages for where food is available.
 They look for food in most habitats that contain flowering and fruiting trees including closed forest, open forest, woodlands, and urban parks and gardens.